Research & Evidence

 Each section unpacks a different dimension of the data — from raw evidence to practical action.

-A horizon-based action framework — what to do first, what to build next, and how to hardwire accountability.
+The research translated into a horizon-based action plan: what to do first, what to build next, and how to hardwire accountability.

-How to read this data responsibly — sample context, what “Don’t Know” means, and three rules for interpretation.
+How to read this data responsibly, including sample context and what "Don't Know" means.

-All 39 questions and response options — use them as a self-assessment tool for your organisation.
+All 39 questions and response options, usable as a self-assessment tool.

 About This Research